 This loaded Instant Pot Turkey Taco Soup will transform your taco skills in the winter.
 Feeling under the weather?
 Turkey Taco Soup will help you out.
 Feeling pressed for time?
 Turkey Taco Soup can assist you with this easy, less than 30 minute, hands off meal.
 Need some healthy lunch inspiration?
 You guessed it, Turkey Taco soup to the rescue!!!

+As a nutritionist, I know that a soup loaded with nutrients is exactly what we need during the winter months.
 With one of my kids under the weather on a cold day shortly after the new year, I knew this Instant Pot Turkey Taco Soup was exactly what we needed!
 Plus, we’re in full Whole30 mode and looking for some detoxing, healthy, and veggie packed soups to get us through.
 This is everything you want for a Tuesday night!

 So let’s get this Taco party started……